-This is the fourth of a 5-part series in driving operational efficiencies in fuels, lubricants, and chemicals distribution.
-This is based on our 15 years of work in fuels, lubricants, and chemicals logistics.
+This is the fourth post of a 5-part series on driving operational efficiencies in fuels, lubricants and chemicals distribution, based on our 15 years of work in the logistics industry.

-Real-time inventory visibility reduces theft, increases delivery efficiency, and ensures product integrity.
+Real-time inventory control reduces theft, increases delivery efficiency, and ensures product integrity.

 Imagine a grocery store without barcodes.
-It’s not hard to visualize issues with accurate checkouts and inventory control without barcodes.
+It’s not hard to visualize problems with accurate checkouts and inventory control without barcodes.

-Barcodes do not stop theft and inventory control issues, but they certainly make a significant improvement while providing other benefits such as real-time inventory visibility.
+Barcodes don’t completely stop theft and inventory control issues, but they certainly make significant improvements while providing other benefits such as real-time inventory visibility.

-Sending a truck out with no barcode scanning is like running a grocery store without barcodes.
+Sending a truck out without barcode scanning is like running a grocery store without barcodes.

 A mobile app for bulk delivery provides the same controls for grocery stores with barcode scanning.